brennanbrown/old-blog/_posts/2017-11-02-not-writing-a-novel-nanowrimo.md

 That’s why I choose to _rebel_.
 Starting with this post.
 As the <a href="http://www.wikiwrimo.org/wiki/NaNo_Rebel" target="_blank" rel="noopener noreferrer">Wiki</a> states:

-> A **NaNo Rebel** is a <a href="http://www.wikiwrimo.org/wiki/National_Novel_Writing_Month" title="National Novel Writing Month" target="_blank" rel="noopener noreferrer">NaNoWriMo</a> participant who chooses to write something besides a <a href="http://www.wikiwrimo.org/wiki/Novel" title="Novel" target="_blank" rel="noopener noreferrer">novel</a> of at least 50,000 words in November.
+> A <b>NaNo Rebel</b> is a <a href="http://www.wikiwrimo.org/wiki/National_Novel_Writing_Month" title="National Novel Writing Month" target="_blank" rel="noopener noreferrer">NaNoWriMo</a> participant who chooses to write something besides a <a href="http://www.wikiwrimo.org/wiki/Novel" title="Novel" target="_blank" rel="noopener noreferrer">novel</a> of at least 50,000 words in November.
 Some NaNo rebels choose to revise and edit their novels, while others wander into the worlds of nonfiction, video games, scripts, and academic writing.

 There’s something I find so appealing about this off-shoot version of NaNoWriMo.
 (It could be due to how I naturally enjoy defying authority, though).